edubf22/nba-games/README.md

 # nba-games
-Final project as part of the Lighthouse Labs data science bootcamp
+Final project as part of the Lighthouse Labs Data Science Bootcamp.
+Data used in this project was obtained from [Basketball Reference](https://www.basketball-reference.com/).